jessehao05/Strava-Stats/README.md

 - add FAQ redirect with dropdown menu (includes: Don't have enough data from my own Strava but want to see how the website works?, Unsure how to download your Strava data?, [forgot something here])
 - graph styling: labels, pie chart
 - rewrite with functions
+- handle submitting the right type of .csv file (checking for right columns?)